Joint Task Force National Capital Region Medical: BRAC Results

 BRAC consolidated four NCR inpatient hospitals into two (Walter Reed National Military Medical Center and Fort Belvoir Community Hospital).
 To date, this was the most complex and largest Base Realignment and Closure project in the history of the Department of Defense.
 The end result for the combined projects at the Walter Reed National Military Medical Center and Fort Belvoir Community Hospital was $2.8 billion in construction and outfitting of more than 3000000 sqft of new and renovated medical and administrative space; consolidation of more than 4,400 civilian personnel; relocation of 224 Wounded Warriors and their families; and migration of 9,600 medical staff.
+In June 2023, the Fort Belvoir Community Hospital name designation was rebranded as Alexander T. Augusta Military Medical Center.

 Integrated Delivery System

 JTF CapMed working in conjunction with the three Service Commands and the NCR MTFs executed $19.3M installation of an Integrated Healthcare Data Network (JMED) which provides a common desktop and a standardized suite of IT tools for providers across the NCR.

 Joint Military Treatment Facilities (MTFs) provide the foundation for the NCR Medical Integrated Delivery System.
 This is the DoD’s first foray into a multi-service system under a single authority.